 Human scent can be fatal to some animals, particularly nursing sea lion pups who face rejection by the mother.
 Even at some distance our lotions and perfumes can damage their skin or eyes.
 Feeding is particularly bad for their health and encourages aberrant behaviour.
 Finally, if you invade their space, they will become increasingly wary of humans and, in some cases, may bite.

-Be sure to study and obey the Galápagos National Park’s Rules for Visitors
+Be sure to study and observe the Galápagos National Park’s Rules for Visitors

 The following is by no means an exhaustive record of San Cristóbal wildlife - Just the ones you are most likely to encounter within a short time of your arrival on the island: